I co-run UCL's Minorities and Philosophy Chapter.

 We run a fortnightly reading group, organize panel discussions with students, and meetings with staff as well as social events, to address inclusivity problems in the discipline.
 We lobby for inclusive syllabi and seminar practice.

-The Annual MAP public Lecture is called The Harriet and Helen Memorial Lecture
+The Harriet and Helen Memorial Lecture

 The lecture is named is in honor of John Stuart Mill's wife and step-daughter who contributed to John Stuart Mill's work both by conducting the domestic labour required to sustain his work, and by significantly influencing the content of Mill's thought.
 In its various chapters around the world, including at UCL, MAP aims to examine and address issues of minority participation in academic philosophy.
 The name of this lecture is a reminder that there have always been invisible minority philosophers; people contributing to philosophical inquiry and debate, even when their names and contributions are obscured.